Skip to content

 logo The magazine for digital lifestyle and entertainment

-#vodafone Apple Evergreener iPhone Tips and tricks WIFI All topics
+Apple Evergreener iPhone Tips and tricks WIFI All topics

-Poor Connection?
+Bad Connection?

 Clever Trick Improves Wi-Fi Signal on iPhone

-Some iPhone users are struggling with Wi-Fi issues.
-Photo: Getty Images
+Some iPhone users are struggling with Wi-Fi issues Photo: Getty Images

 Share article